-• For a contract with a value of no more than \$50,000, the agency may directly award the contract to a vendor included in the category to which the contract relates without submitting a price request to other vendors in the same category;

-- For a contract with a value of more than \$50,000 but not more than \$1 million, the agency must submit a request for pricing to at least three vendors or resellers included in the category to which the contract relates; and - For a contract with a value of more than \$1 million but not more than \$5 million, the agency must submit a request for pricing to at least six vendors included in the category to which the contract relates or all vendors in the category if the category has fewer than six vendors. - For a contract with a value of more than \$5 million but not more than \$10 million, an agency may opt to utilize DIR cooperative contracts or may make the purchase using the RFO purchasing method, as designated by the Comptroller under Section 2157.006(a)(2) of the Texas Government Code.
-If an agency utilizes DIR Cooperative Contracts, the agency must submit a request for pricing to at least six vendors or resellers included in the category to which the contract relates or all vendors or resellers in the category if the category has fewer than six vendors or resellers.
-Statements of Work for DIR cooperative contracts do not require CAT review regardless of estimated dollar value. - An agency may not enter into a contract to purchase a commodity item through the DIR Cooperative Contracts Program if the value of the contract exceeds \$10 million unless it is a DIR coordinated bulk purchase.
+- For a contract with a value of no more than \$50,000, the agency may directly award the contract to a vendor included in the category to which the contract relates without submitting a price request to other vendors in the same category; - For a contract with a value of more than \$50,000 but not more than \$1 million, the agency must submit a request for pricing to at least three vendors or resellers included in the category to which the contract relates; and - For a contract with a value of more than \$1 million but not more than \$10 million, the agency must submit a request for pricing to at least six vendors included in the category to which the contract relates or all vendors in the category if the category has fewer than six vendors.
+An agency may not enter into a contract to purchase a commodity item through the DIR Cooperative Contracts Program if the value of the contract exceeds \$10 million unless it is a DIR coordinated bulk purchase.

-Agencies are required to prepare and submit to DIR certain Department of Information Resources Statements of Work (DIR SOWs) for most IT contracts that exceed \$50,000; however, a SOW review is not applicable to: (1) contracts exclusively for hardware or software and not including services, (2) IT staffing services when using request for resumes, and (3) the vendors' standard commercially available support, maintenance, and warranties as documented in the DIR cooperative contract.
-The GLO ITS division prepares the DIR SOW and coordinates with DIR, the vendor, and the GLO's Contract Management Division to execute the SOW and post it to the agency's website.
+Agencies are required to prepare and submit to DIR certain Department of Information Resources Statements of Work (DIR SOWs) for contracts that exceed \$50,000.
+A DIR SOW executed by an agency under a contract for an IT commodity item is not valid and money may not be paid to the contractor under the terms of the DIR SOW unless DIR first signs the DIR SOW.
+The GLO ETS division prepares the DIR SOW and coordinates with DIR, the vendor, and the GLO's Contract Management Division to execute the SOW and post it to the agency's website.

 An agency may obtain an exemption or waiver from the requirement to use a DIR Contract to purchase an IT commodity item in one of three ways: DIR exemption, LBB approval, or DIR certification.
-The GLO ITS division submits exemption requests to DIR.
+The GLO ETS division submits exemption requests to DIR.